jbalooshie/covid-19-vaccine-hesitancy/README.md

 - Can be prone to overfitting if the number of observations is lesser than the number of features
 - Cannot be used for non-linear data
 - Not good for complex relationships

+### Model Performance
+- The model performed well while predicting medium hesitancy, as expected.
+- The model only predicted 1 datapoint as high hesitancy when it was truly low hesitancy.
+- The model only predicted 2 datapoints as low hesitancy when it was truly high hesitancy.